A. The tower of Babel.

 2. (5-9) God scatters them over the whole earth.

 b.
-Let Us go down: This is another subtle reference to the Trinity.
+Let Us go down: This plural reference to Us is another subtle reference to the Trinity.

 c.
 Nothing that they propose to do will be withheld from them: The potential of fallen man is terrible and powerful.
-When we think of the horrific accomplishments for evil of men in the 20th century, the great ability of men and nations is a painful consideration.
+When we think of the horrific accomplishments of evil from men in the 20th century, the great ability of men and nations is a painful consideration.

 ii.
 Language is so complex because languages exist as whole systems, not as small parts put together.
 Most modern linguists believe all languages come from one original language.